Chris Kirby, interview: on co-writing, songwriting outside your comfort zone and building a solid songwriting reputation

 Chris, what is your musical training and background?

 I began classical piano and later guitar through the Royal Conservatory.
 I learned how to play but it sucked the soul out of the music.
 One of my early guitar teachers opened my ears and taught me how to listen to what I was playing… he helped me hear the big picture, listening ahead, understanding chord patterns and how a melody pushes to the next chord.
-He helped me hear the connection between performance and music theory and how to move beyond reproducing music into understanding it.
+He helped me hear the connection between performance and music theory.
+He taught me to move beyond reproducing music into understanding it.

 Then I started exploring other genres on my own.
 I played in blues bands while I was studying to become a software engineer.
 We released a CD while I was still in University.
 I released my first solo album the day after my University convocation… the graduation party and the CD release party kind of blended together over two days.